Dastardi/CS3500/README.md

 This is a codebase for playing a game of Reversi, or Othello, on a hexagonal board rather than the traditional square.
 The code supports both human vs human and human vs computer play, as well as supervised computer vs computer play.

-It is playable both in textual form in the terminal and through clicking via a GUI.
+It is playable both in textual form in an IDE and through clicking via a GUI in a .jar file.
 The code is designed to be modular and extendable for custom functionalities and rules alterations.

 The game is playable by someone with minimal technical experience, and provides a fun and challenging diversion for anyone who likes a little strategy game!

 ### QUICK START
+To run using the reversi.jar file, download the jar and navigate to it in the terminal, then run "java -jar reversi.jar ___ ___" where ___ represents one of "human", "easy", "medium", or "hard".
+Human will allow a player to play the game through the GUI, and the other three will create AI players of varying difficulty levels which can match up against either players or other AI.

 In IntelliJ, to display and interact with the board, navigate to the Reversi file and run the main() method.
 This will create a new Swing window in which the reversi board will be displayed.
-Alternatively, with a .jar file, navigate to the location of the file in the command line and type "java -jar JARNAME.jar ____ ____", where ____ represents one of "human", "easy", "medium", or "hard".
-Human will open a spot for a human to click the board, and the other three will be AIs of varying difficulty.

 You can use your mouse to select and deselect tiles, hit ENTER to place a disc in a selected tile, press SPACE to pass your turn, and press Q to quit.
 If you're ever not sure of whether you're able to make a move, pressing H will let you know if you have moves available!